 African Animal Mounts - Impalas for Sale

-Exceptional taxidermy mount of three African Impalas on an octagon walnut base.
-Taxidermy rating on all three animals have a rating of "Excellent".
-Mount and base are 86" tall X 27" deep X 40.5" wide.
-The base is 30.5" tall X 20" wide and has casters.
-This would be a nice addition for a trophy room or used for the focal point for cabin or lodge decor.
+Exceptional taxidermy mount of an Impala, Springbok, Duiker, and Steinbok on an octagon wooden base.
+These beautiful animals are surrounded by dried grass and weathered wood.
+The rating on this outstanding taxidermy display is "Premier.”
+Mount and base are 79" tall X 26" deep X 38" wide.
+The base is 30" tall X 28" wide.
+A nice addition for a Safari themed trophy room or used for the focal point for cabin or lodge decor.

 Ships freight carrier for free!